dador92/get_clean_data/README.md

   <img  src="./images/raw_layout_test.png"></img>
 </div>

-Once both study groups have been loaded and assembled, they are combined into a single data table for tidying (titled `rawAll` in the script).
+Once both study groups have been loaded and assembled, they are combined into a single data table for tidying (titled `data.raw.all` in the script).
 This data table contains 564 columns and 10,299 rows.

 ## Making the Data Tidy